Nathalie Villa-Vialaneix - http://www.nathalievialaneix.eu

 data(Orange)

-What is the correlation coefficient between age
+What is the correlation coefficient between age and circumference?

 Is the correlation significant?